-Additional notes:
+Additional note:

-- The manufacturer-reported total impulse and propellant mass of motors often differs from the values reported above, which are based on testing by the NAR Standards & Testing Committee.
-The values above are the ones that will be used in TARC. - Motors marked as "reloadable (R)" are no longer classified by the California State Fire Marshal as "model rocket motors" in that state and may be flown only under the supervision of a California-licensed pyrotechnics operator.
-Most NAR clubs have such licensed operators at their launches in that state.
+The manufacturer-reported total impulse and propellant mass of motors often differs from the values reported above, which are based on testing by the NAR Standards & Testing Committee.
+The values above are the ones that will be used in TARC.
+These motor designations are marked with an asterisk (\).

-Appendix 4 Tips for Parachutes
+Tips for Parachutes

 All rocket recovery devices are designed to produce aerodynamic drag to slow the descent of the rocket once they are deployed.
 The drag on a falling object increases as the square of its velocity.
 When a descending rocket stabilizes at terminal velocity, the drag forces on all the connected parts of the descending rocket at that velocity exactly offset its weight and its acceleration becomes zero.
 No matter how far it falls after this, the rocket's descent velocity will not further increase.
 The heavier a rocket, the higher this terminal velocity will be.
-The larger and more "draggy" a rocket is in its recovery configuration, the I o w e r t h i s terminal velocity will be.
+The larger and more "draggy" a rocket is in its recovery configuration, the lower this terminal velocity will be.

-For TARC 2015, if your rocket goes up 800 feet and takes 7 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 47 seconds, then the descent terminal velocity that you want is 800 / (47 - 7) = 20 feet/second.
+For TARC 2017, if your rocket goes up 775 feet and takes 7 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 43 seconds, then the descent terminal velocity that you want is 775 / (43 - 7) = 22 feet/second.
 The heavier the rocket, the more drag it will need on recovery to achieve a velocity this small.
 Higher recovery drag is easy to achieve with a parachute, just make it bigger in diameter.
 The factors other than size that affect how a parachute performs (how much drag it has) include:

-- · Weight of the rocket hanging under the parachute
+- Weight of the rocket hanging under the parachute

 - Shape

 - · Length of shroud lines

-- · Number of shroud lines
+- Number of shroud lines

 - Type of material (fabric vs plastic)

-- Size of "spill hole" in the center of the parachute
+- · Size of "spill hole" in the center of the parachute